viewar/documentation/docs/3d_content/custom_models.md

 ### Login

-Create a free account and login on: [http://developer.viewar.com/user/login](http://developer.viewar.com/user/login)
+Create a free account and login on the [ViewAR Delevoper Portal](http://developer.viewar.com/user/login).

 ### Category